-Our Substance Use in Pregnancy OB Case Management program can provide your at-risk pregnant Amerigroup patients with support and coordination throughout their pregnancy.
-A dedicated case manager will reach out by phone to pregnant patients with or at risk for substance use disorders to provide intensive, wraparound case management through eight weeks post-delivery.
+Our Substance Use in Pregnancy Obstetric Case Management program can provide your at-risk, pregnant Amerigroup patients with support and coordination throughout their pregnancy.
+A dedicated case manager will reach out by phone to pregnant patients with or at risk for substance use disorders to provide intensive, wraparound case management through six months postdelivery.
 The case manager will support your patient by:

-- Providing coordination for overall health and wellbeing including social determinants. - Facilitating access to treatment. - Preparing the member for delivery, NAS treatment, discharge and post-discharge newborn care. - Providing interconception (family planning) coaching.
+- Providing coordination for overall health and well-being, including social determinants. - Facilitating access to treatment. - Preparing the member for delivery, NAS treatment, discharge and postdischarge newborn care. - Providing interconception (family planning) coaching.